astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

 ---
 title: 'Manage Astro connections in branch-based deploy workflows'
-sidebar_label: 'Connections + Branch-based deploys'
+sidebar_label: 'Use connections with branch-based deploys'
 id: use-case-astro-connections
 ---

 Data pipelines often interact with a multitude of external systems, such as data warehouses and APIs.
 When using Airflow, these systems are accessed via [Airflow connections](https://docs.astronomer.io/astro/manage-connections-variables).
 In a best practice workflow, use different connections for different environments, such as development and production.
-Astro's first-class support for [branch-based development](https://docs.astronomer.io/astro/automation-overview) and central, [secure management of connections](https://docs.astronomer.io/astro/manage-connections-variables) allow you to create default settings for Connections in the Astro Cloud UI, then share them with Deployments.
+Astro's first-class support for [branch-based development](https://docs.astronomer.io/astro/automation-overview) and central, [secure management of connections](https://docs.astronomer.io/astro/manage-connections-variables) allow you to create default settings for connections in the Astro Cloud UI, then share them with Deployments.

 Branch-based development is ubiquitous in all modern software development, including data engineering and machine learning operations.
 It allows for multiple developers to work on the same codebase at the same time without interfering with each other's work, and for applying rigorous testing of changes before merging them into production.
 Combined with sharing connections across Deployments, it means you can create Deployments with connections to your sandbox or preview environments by default.